yanqingan/SfM_Disambiguation/README.md

 # SfM_Disambiguation
-Codes of CVPR 2017 paper --- Distinguishing the Indistinguishable: Exploring Structural Ambiguities via Geodesic Context
+Code for CVPR 2017 paper --- Distinguishing the Indistinguishable: Exploring Structural Ambiguities via Geodesic Context

 <h2>About This Work</h2>
 <p>This is written by Qingan Yan (<a href="mailto:yanqingan@whu.edu.cn">yanqingan@whu.edu.cn</a> and <a href="mailto:yanqinganssg@gmail.com">yanqinganssg@gmail.com</a>), based on the Structure-from-Motion Disambiguation work [1] of Qingan Yan, Long Yang, Ling Zhang and Chunxia Xiao, at Wuhan Unversity.
 It offers a way to distinguish the incorrect feature connections caused by ambiguous image content.
 The code is licensed under the GNU General Public License.</p>